deividas-pelakauskas/ecommerce-calculator/README.md

 # E-commerce calculator
-This program can be used to calculate profit when selling on eBay or Amazon
+A command line e-commerce calculator used to calculate profits and fees when selling on eBay and Amazon marketplace platforms